Empower vs. Quicken: Here’s Why I Chose Empower

-In my testing, I've always enjoyed using Personal Capital, since it allows me to see my entire financial picture and investment portfolio at a glance.
+In my testing, I've always enjoyed using Empower, since it allows me to see my entire financial picture and investment portfolio at a glance.
 So much so that we even recommend it as one of the best investment apps available today.

 Previously, I held onto using Quicken because I have a long history with the product.
 I also liked the idea of keeping my financial data locally on my desktop computer.
 The mobile access within Quicken is a neat feature but never worked exactly to my liking, so I primarily used the desktop version.

 However, in the past few years, my needs have changed, and I now want the ability to access my personal finances on the go.
-That has made Personal Capital all the more appealing.
+That has made Empower all the more appealing.

 - Plus, there's the issue of cost.
-Quicken requires a paid subscription, whereas Personal Capital is free.
+Quicken requires a paid subscription, whereas Empower is free.

 - If you want a free app that handles only budgeting — without tracking investments, we'd recommend Mint as well.

-Here are the reasons why I ditched Quicken and switched to Personal Capital.
+Here are the reasons why I ditched Quicken and switched to Empower.

 Reason #1: Quicken Usage Is Declining